lumicks/pylake/docs/examples/cas9_kymotracking/cas9_kymotracking.rst

 track.
 The `window` should be chosen such that small gaps in a track can be overcome, but not so large that spurious points may be strung together as a track. `Sigma` controls how much the location can fluctuate from one time point to the next, while the `min length` determines how many peak points should be in a track for it to be considered a valid track.
+The optional `adjacency_filter` removes detections that have no detections in their neighboring frame (prior to tracking) which can cut down on noise.

 Holding down the left mouse button and dragging pans the view, while the right mouse button allows us to drag a region where we should perform tracking.
 Any track which overlaps with the selected area will be removed before tracking new ones.